 8. How many applications does Carolina Law receive?

 9. What is your minimum LSAT requirement?

-We do not have a minimum LSAT requirement.
-However, the median LSAT for our fall 2012 entering class is 162.
-We do not have a minimum GPA requirement.
-However, typically one needs to have high grades.
-The median GPA for our fall 2012 entering class is 3.5.
+We do not have a minimum LSAT requirement, however the median LSAT for our Fall 2016 entering class was 161.
+We do not have a minimum GPA requirement, however one typically needs to have high grades.
+The median GPA for our Fall 2016 entering class was 3.51.
 Of course, when evaluating an applicant's undergraduate GPA, the Admissions Committee considers many factors, including trends in one's grades over the course of his or her academic career, how one's grades compare to the grades of his or her peers from the same undergraduate institution, the difficulty of one's undergraduate institution and/or degree program, and whether one was employed while in school.

 10. Do I need to have a certain major to apply for law school?

 Carolina Law does not require that its students have a specific major in college.
-In fact, our fall 2012 entering class represented more than 60 different college majors.
+In fact, our Fall 2016 entering class represented over 45 different undergraduate majors.
 We do suggest having a well rounded education that allowed you to develop critical and analytical thinking, reading comprehension, writing, and communication skill and ability.

 11. How much does it cost to apply?

 12. When should I take the LSAT?

 The LSAT is offered four times a year in February, June, September/October and December.
 The ideal time for taking the LSAT is the June or September/October test administration prior to the fall in which you wish to enroll.
 To be most competitive for Fall 2017 admission, applicants should take the LSAT no later than December 2016.